Travelling to Budapest

 Budapest is known as a vibrant, centrally located capital with a rich cultural heritage and excellent international accessibility.
 Budapest is well connected by both air and rail, with direct flights to major European cities and efficient public transportation within the city.

-Thanks to plentiful buses, boats, trams, and metro trains, getting around Budapest is easy.
-The Hungarian capital is highly walkable, and for the times when you need to go further afield or get somewhere quickly, there are plenty of options.
+The Hungarian capital is highly walkable, and for the times when you need to reach further destinations or get somewhere quickly, there are plenty of options.

 By train